reflectivity/reflectivity.github.io/info/reflectometers.md

 layout: page
 title: "Reflectometers"
 permalink: /info/reflectometers/
-author: "Adrian Rennie, Andrew McCluskey, Tom Arnold, Bridget Murphy, Dummy User"
+author: "Adrian Rennie, Andrew McCluskey, Tom Arnold, Bridget Murphy"
 ---

 This list may not be exhaustive or up-to-date.
 Please contact us with your beamline details or, alternatively, you can edit the list directly by becoming a member of the GitHub group that administers this webpage: contact [Andrew](mailto:andrew.mccluskey@diamond.ac.uk).